DynAIkon-Ltd/DynAIkonTrap/docs/source/running-dynaikontrap.rst

 You can check progress easily using our DynAIkonTrap web-viewer!
 This is a server hosted on the deployed device.
-For more information on how to use the web-viewer, check out our :doc:`user-docs/web-viewer`.
+For more information on how to use the web-viewer, check out our :doc:`web-viewer`.

 One can also use ``screen`` to monitor progress directly over ``ssh``.
 This is easily done by starting an ``ssh`` session to the RPi.
 You can then reattach to